ccdmb/predector/docs/faq.md

 Similarly, like with EffectorP the scores should not be treated as a 'likelihood'.
 Although the you can generally say that proteins with higher scores will be more like known effectors, the difference in "effector-ness" between 0 and 1 is not necessarily the same as it is between 1 and 2 (and so on).

-In the upcoming paper for version 1 we present some comparisons with EffectorP classification using a score threshold of 0, but this is not how we suggest you use these scores and the threshold may not be applicable in the future if we change how the model is trained.
+In the paper for version 1 we present some comparisons with EffectorP classification using a score threshold of 0, but this is not how we suggest you use these scores and the threshold may not be applicable in the future if we change how the model is trained.
 In general, it's best to look at some additional evidence (e.g. homologues or presence-absence) and manually evaluate candidates in descending order of score (i.e. using predector as a decision support system) until you have enough to work with.

 In the first version of the model, the predictions between 0 and 1 can contain some odd effector predictions (e.g. NRPS genes).